sarnold/sar-graph-artifacts/README.rst

 1. extract CSV data from the main binary data file(s) using ``sadf``
 2. ingest CSV data via spreadsheet or custom script (Python, shell, etc)

 .. _sarcharts: https://github.com/pafernanr/sarcharts

+.. important:: Useful observation about data collection with ``sar``, culled from stackexchange:

+   Apparently when you tell ``sar`` to collect system statistics into a file, it outputs everything into it, not just the options you passed it.

+   So, what the command ``sar -r 1 -o /tmp/memory_usage`` is really saying is:
+   "capture all options at a sample rate of one per second, and record them in the given file.
+Also, output the memory statistics to the terminal at the same rate".

 Notes
 -----